NetApp/FSx-ONTAP-monitoring/FSx-Audit-Logs/Ingest-Administrative-Audit-Logs-CloudWatch/README.md

 and `DeleteNetworkInterface` actions.
 The correct resource line is `arn:aws:ec2:<region>:<accountID>:*`.
 - It needs to be able to create a log groups so it can create a log group for the diagnostic output from the Lambda function.
 - Since the ARN of any Secrets Manager secret has random characters at the end of it, you must add the `*` at the end, or provide the full ARN of the secret.
+- The sts permission is only needed if you are going to specify roles you want the function to assume to access information about FSxNs in other accounts.

 ## Deployment
 1. Download the [cloudformation-template.yaml](cloudformation-template.yaml) file from this repository.
-1. Make sure you are in the region where you want to capture the administrative logs from.
 1. Go to the CloudFormation page within the AWS console.
-Make sure you are in the region where you want to capture the administrative logs from.
+Make sure you are in the region where you want to deploy the Lambda function.
 1. Click on the `Create stack -> With new resources` button.
 1. Select the `Upload a template file` radio button and click on the `Choose file` button.
 Select the `cloudformation-template.yaml` that you downloaded in step 1.
 1. Click on the `Next` button.